Queen of Tanganyika: The Crown and the Courts

 The highest court of appeal for Tanganyika was the Judicial Committee of the Privy Council.
 The monarch, and by extension the governor-general, could also grant immunity from prosecution, exercise the royal prerogative of mercy, and pardon offences against the Crown, either before, during, or after a trial.

-Title
+Royal style and titles

-By a proclamation in the Tanganyika Gazette in January 1962, the monarch was granted a separate Tanganyikan title in her role as Queen of Tanganyika.
+By a proclamation, published in the Tanganyika Gazette in January 1962, the monarch adopted separate style and titles in her role as Queen of Tanganyika.

-Elizabeth II had the following styles in her role as the monarch of Tanganyika:
+Elizabeth II had the following style and titles in her role as the monarch of Tanganyika: